 One night, I was using both a C11 and a Questar.
 The Questar is a great instrument, and despite being a small telescope it is as expensive as the larger computerized C11 due to its high optics quality, but at the same time it is VERY delicate!

-Having a system down so that one line viewed through two telescopes, I did my usual shtick of telling the line the rules, emphasizing how delicate the Questar.
+Having a system down so that one line viewed through two telescopes looking at different sights.
+I did my usual shtick of telling the line the rules, emphasizing how delicate the Questar.
 As I was talking to the line, a person came up to me and said, “someone moved the other telescope, I can’t see anything.”
-I didn’t catch the perpetrator because my eyes were focused on the line, but I could see the Questar not even close to pointing where I wanted it to.
+I didn’t catch the perpetrator because my eyes were focused on the line, but I could see the Questar not even close to pointing in the direction the object was at.
 After a quick fix, I was back to business.

 But moments later, the same thing happened again!
 I thought, “Holy hell, are people not listening to me?!”
 Again, I didn’t see anyone touch it because I was too busy presenting to the long line.
 Okay, another fix, what else could go wrong?